celery/celery/docs/faq.rst

 task so the task will not run again.

-Identifying the type of process is easier if you have installed the ``setproctitle`` module:
+Identifying the type of process is easier if you have installed the :pypi:`setproctitle` module:

 .. code-block:: console

     $ pip install setproctitle

-With this library installed you will be able to see the type of process in ps listings, but the worker must be restarted for this to take effect.
+With this library installed you will be able to see the type of process in :command:`ps` listings, but the worker must be restarted for this to take effect.

 .. seealso::